Proper Disposal of Unused or Expired Prescription Drugs Can Save Lives

 A prescription drop off program allows people to safely dispose of unused or unwanted medications—keeping harmful substances, especially dangerous narcotics, both out of the hands of those who could abuse them and out of our environment.

-South Shore Hospital now has a drop box available to the public.
+South Shore Health now has a drop box available to the public.
 The box will be located inside the South Entrance on Fogg Road in Weymouth, adjacent to the Emergency entrance.

 “The drop box is one more tool to help us achieve our goal of reducing the number of unused, excess prescription drugs, particularly opioid pills, available in medicine cabinets for potential abuse or misuse," said Luke O'Connell, MD, Co-Chair of the Opioid Task Force of South Shore Health.